c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 be the sanctuary of dysfunctional programming.
 ]

-We can condense this whole explanation of what Smuggler looks like under the hood in a pretty diagram:
+Why not condense this lengthy explanation of what Smuggler looks like under the hood in a pretty diagram?

 <div class="diagram" id="components" src="components.svg">
 Wiring of Smuggler's components and third-party software.<br/>